Telling us about an absence

 - Telephone support and absence notification.
 All of our Group Income Protection claims are handled over the phone, which helps us to minimise delays in collating information.

-For more information about claims read our Group Income Protection Claims brochure (PDF 2.23MB) for more details.
+For more information about claims read our Our group income protection supporting your workforce (PDF 2.23MB) for more details.